chasinglogic/ansible-role-docker-services/README.md

     image_tag: mainline
     # Optional: Description that will be added to the SystemD service file
     description: Web host
+    # Optional: String name of the network to be passed as the --network flag.
+    # If the network does not exist it will be created.
+This can be used to allow
+    # multiple services to network with each other.
+    network: somenetwork
     # Optional: List of ports to publish.
 Takes the same form as the
     # docker CLI that is to say: host-port:container-port.
 This is
     # just piped directly to the '--publish' flag so binding IPs work